 Health Insurance Tax Penalties In CA

-January 2021 marked the first time since the end of the Obamacare penalty that individuals will be penalized in California for not having health insurance.
-Individuals who receive a W-2 will discover a penalty on their form if they did not have an insurance in 2020.
+January 2021 marked the first time since the end of the Obamacare penalty that employees will be penalized in California for not having health insurance.
+Employees who receive a W-2 will discover a penalty on their form if they did not have insurance in 2020.

 There may be some exceptions to this rule in California, including households where the income level falls below the threshold for state tax filing.
 The California Individual Shared Responsibility Penalty is either 2.5% of gross household income exceeding California’s filing threshold or a flat penalty per family member ($800 per adult and $400 per child in 2021).

 Employees have two main options when it comes to health insurance in California to avoid penalties.
 These include:

 Human Resource Managers can help employees by enrolling in a qualified health insurance plan as the best way to avoid penalties at tax time.
 Employees have the option to sign up for a policy if they have a qualifying life event.
 Penalties will be reduced for each month that a person has insurance as they are calculated on a month-to-month basis.
 The more months that a person goes without health insurance, the higher the penalty.